walk-by-faith/wp-prayer/readme.txt

 = 1.9.8 =
 * Option to change text on Pray button

-= 1.9.7 =
-* Sanitize maximum characters allowed in message box

-= 1.9.6 =
-* Add IP address to manage prayers and add honeypot for spam protection

-= 1.9.5 =
-* Fix option to display name on praise report

-= 1.9.4 =
-* Fix array error on admin manage prayers

 For older changelog entries, please see the [additional changelog.txt file](https://plugins.svn.wordpress.org/wp-prayer/trunk/changelog.txt) delivered with the plugin.